dheero/OBF.github.io/wiki/Google_Summer_of_Code_2015_Ideas.md

 simplify writing parallel and scalable pipelines in a portable manner across different execution platforms.
 Its goal is to make data analysis required by next generation sequence technologies and, in more general terms, bioinformatics applications easier for researchers.
+You can read more about Nextflow at this link (http://www.nextflow.io).

 <!-- -->